THE COMMISSION ON APPOINTMENTS (CA) SECRETARIAT

 COMMUNICATIONS TECHNOLOGY SERVICE (CTS)

-OFFICE OF THE DEPUTY SECRETARY FOR INVESTIGATION AND APPOINTMENTS REVIEW (ODSIAR)
+OFFICE OF THE DEPUTY SECRETARY FOR INVESTIGATION & APPOINTMENTS REVIEW (ODSIAR)

 The Office of the Deputy Secretary for Investigation and Appointments Review is responsible for the Commission’s strengthened operational capability in pursuing its mandate by providing overall policy direction and technical control over the appointments review and background investigation as well as the information and research functions in the Secretariat.
 It introduces greater efficiency in the Commission by integrating the outputs and consolidating the efforts of its investigation, information and research units under one coordinating office.